 Top 10 Competitive Original Yu-Gi-Oh Monsters

 Yu-Gi-Oh has greatly changed over the years, offering quicker summons and stronger creatures.
 Before the advent of mechanics like Pendulum summoning and rapid-swarming, it took time to get your big monsters out, and players really felt the loss of any one of them.
-With limited alternatives, beatdown strategies reigned, emphasizing cards with the highest Attack that cost the fewest tributes.
+With limited alternatives, beatdown strategies reigned, emphasizing cards with the highest ATK that cost the fewest tributes.

 Nonetheless, players developed tricks up their sleeves to handle large threats.
 Take a trip down memory lane and examine the ten most lethal original Yu-Gi-Oh monsters!